ddgae2/network/ReadME.md

 The neural network model using Tensorflow Keras contains working code that performs the following steps:
 The number of layers, the number of neurons per layer, and activation function are defined  <br>

-An output layer with an activation function is created (2.5 pt) <br>
+An output layer with an activation function is created  <br>

 There is an output for the structure of the model  <br>
 There is an output of the model’s loss and accuracy <br>